-Continue to work through phase 3 phonics and the tricky word wall.
-Children begin writing short captions to reflect their confidence within the phonics programme.
-Daily story time (ECAT) with children focusing on: structure of stories and repeating patterns of language.
 Understanding the world To be able to talk about members of their immediate family and community and how they celebrate special occasions and other religious festivals.
 To be able to name and describe people who are familiar to them.
 To be encouraged to comment on images of familiar situations in the past. (past celebrations, family gatherings) To compare and contrast characters from stories, including figures from the past.
 To begin to understand that some places are special to members of their community. (churches at religious buildings during celebrations) To begin to recognise that people have different beliefs and celebrate special times in different ways.
 To appreciate and recognise some similarities and differences between life in this country and life in other countries.
-To enjoy exploring the natural world around them. (how can we help look after it) To be able to describe what they see, hear and feel whilst outside.
-To begin to recognise some environments that are different to the one in which they live.
+To begin to recognise then atural world around them. (how can we help look after it) To be able to describe what they see, hear and feel whilst outside.
 To show and discuss the effect of changing seasons on the natural world around them.
 Draw information from a simple map.
 Expressive Arts and Design To use art and craft activities both within adult led and child initiated experiences to build upon previous learnt skills.
 Children to learn and create collaboratively sharing ideas, resources and skills.
 Through song time and music sessions children begin to listen attentively and use music to express their feelings.
 During PE sessions children watch and talk about dance and performance art, expressing their feelings and responses.
 During circle time children sing in a group, increasingly matching the pitch and following the melody.
 Using both small world and role play areas children develop storylines in their pretend play.
 Children begin to explore, use and refine a variety of artistic effects to express their ideas and feelings.
-Media and materials: - Constructing and experimenting with dough, plasticine and a variety of materials to explore 3D Form.
+Constructing and experimenting with dough, plasticine and a variety of material to explore 3D Form.
+Drawing: Exploring different media and textiles that can be used to create images.
+Exploring different ways for recording ideas through drawing.